paulhoux/Cinder-Warping/README.md

 #####Adding this block to Cinder
-This block is meant to be used with version 0.8.5 (or higher) of Cinder.
+This block is meant to be used with version 0.9.0 (or higher) of Cinder.

-Cinder's tool for setting up empty projects, TinderBox, has been revamped and now supports a neat system for the management of plug-ins called Cinder Blocks.
-This Warping block supports this new feature.
 To add this block to your copy of Cinder, so it will be detected automatically by TinderBox:
 * Open a command window (or Terminal)
 * Switch to the disk containing the Cinder root folder, e.g.: ```d:```
 * Browse to the Cinder root folder: ```cd path\to\cinder_master```
-* Add the Warping block to the blocks folder: ```git clone https://github.com/paulhoux/Cinder-Warping.git blocks/Warping```
+* Add the Warping block to the blocks folder: ```git clone https://github.com/paulhoux/Cinder-Warping.git blocks/Cinder-Warping```

-Alternatively, you can download the repository as a [ZIP-file](https://github.com/paulhoux/Cinder-Warping/zipball/master) and manually add the files to a "cinder_master\blocks\Warping" folder.
+Alternatively, you can download the repository as a [ZIP-file](https://github.com/paulhoux/Cinder-Warping/zipball/master) and manually add the files to a "cinder_master\blocks\Cinder-Warping" folder.

-#####Dependency on OpenCV
-This block relies on Cinder's optional OpenCV block,so make sure you've installed it in Cinder's block folder:
-* Open a command window (or Terminal)
-* Switch to the disk containing the Cinder root folder, e.g.: ```d:```
-* Browse to the Cinder root folder: ```cd path\to\cinder_master```
-* Add the OpenCV block to the blocks folder: ```git clone https://github.com/cinder/Cinder-OpenCV.git blocks/OpenCV```

 #####Creating a sample application using Tinderbox